 Lifting weights is good to build muscle mass and strengthen bones.
-Take the stairs instead of the elevator.
+Take the stairs not the elevator.
 Carry in the groceries.
 Bodyweight exercises are good strengthening exercises.

-Get aerobic exercise.
-Raise your heart rate and get a slight pant while you exercise.
+Get aerobic exercise that raises your heart rate and gives you a slight pant.

 Get a Good Night’s Sleep

-Get a good night’s sleep.
 Seven to eight hours is a good goal.
-Poor sleep habits are a large risk factor for gaining weight.
+Poor sleep habits are a large risk factor for gaining weight and other health problems.

 5 Great Stretching Poses to do in the Morning

-After your 8 hours in bed at night, it is always good to get a good stretch in before or as you get out of bed first thing in the morning.
+After 8 hours in bed at night, get a good stretch first thing in the morning.

 1-The Cat-Cow from Yoga class is a great way to wake up your spine, and oh, how good it feels.
 Start on your hands and knees, with your hands beneath your shoulders and your knees beneath your hips.
 Drop your chest as you inhale into Cow position, lifting your chin and chest.

 For Cat position, exhale as you draw your belly button toward your spine and round your back, as you drop your chin toward your chest, like a cat.
-Do the moves slowly, then repeat 5 or 6 times.
+Slowly repeat the moves 5 or 6 times.